Quick Guide to Priority Debts

 If you do not pay your council tax, court action may be taken against you which could lead to:

-- Money being taken from your wages or Income Support or income-based Jobseeker’s Allowance or Pension Credit
+- Money being taken from your wages, Income Support, income-based Jobseeker’s Allowance or Pension Credit.

 - As a last resort, you can even be sent to prison.

-You may also be entitled to a reduction on the amount you have to pay for your council tax:
+You might be entitled to a reduction on the amount you have to pay for your council tax: